 - ext (str) extension used.
 Determines where configuration files will searched and what renderer module will be used.
-Affected: used ext dictionary from powerline/config.json, location of themes and colorschemes, render module (powerline.renders.{ext}). - renderer\module (str) Overrides renderer module (defaults to ext).
-Should be the name of the package imported like this: powerline.renderers. {render\module}.
-If this parameter contains a dot powerline.renderers. is not prepended.
-There is also a special case for renderers defined in toplevel modules: foo. (note: dot at the end) tries to get renderer from module foo (because foo (without dot) tries to get renderer from module powerline.renderers.foo).
-When .foo (with leading dot) variant is used renderer\module will be powerline.renderers.{ext}{renderer\module}. - run\once (bool) Determines whether render() method will be run only once during python session. - logger (Logger) If present no new logger will be created and the provided logger will be used. - use\daemon\threads (bool) When creating threads make them daemon ones. - shutdown\event (Event) Use this Event as shutdown\event instead of creating new event. - config\loader (ConfigLoader) Instance of the class that manages (re)loading of the configuration.
+Affected: used ext dictionary from powerline/config.json, location of themes and colorschemes, render module (powerline.renders.{ext}). - renderer module (str) Overrides renderer module (defaults Should be the name of the package imported this: powerline.renderers.{render module}. this tains a dot powerline.renderers. is not prepended.
+There is also a special case for renderers defined in toplevel modules: foo. at the end) tries to get renderer from module foo (because foo (without dot) tries to get renderer from module powerline.renderers.foo).
+When .foo (with leading dot) variant is used renderer module will be powerline.renderers.{ext}{renderer\module}. - run\once (bool) Determines whether render() method will be run only once during python session. - logger (Logger) If present no new logger will be created and the provided logger will be used - use\daemon\threads (bool) When creating threads make them daemon ones.

+- shutdown\event (Event) Use this Event as shutdown\event instead of creating new event. - config\loader (ConfigLoader) Instance of the class that manages (re)loading of the configuration.